hitesh-2005/Hand_Gesture_Recognition/README.md

-# ✋🖐️ Task 4 – Hand Gesture Recognition | Machine Learning Internship @ Prodigy Infotech
+# ✋🖐️ Hand Gesture Recognition | Machine Learning Internship @ Prodigy Infotech

 This project aims to develop a model that can classify different **hand gestures** using near-infrared images captured via the **Leap Motion Controller**.
 This task demonstrates practical applications of computer vision in human-computer interaction.